gbtprestige/khacnrepo/README.md

 Emergency email and marketing or position purpose, write to: notairebtc@yahoo.fr

 Legal Product and legit company on EVM , kharYsma Coins is include on Startarcoins Crypto Hub.

+Legal Disclaimer
+The KharYsma Coins (KHACN) token is available in all jurisdictions except those where its distribution or use is prohibited by local regulations.
+Cryptocurrencies are highly speculative and involve risk of loss , including volatility and regulatory changes.
+No information provided herein constitutes financial or legal advice.
+Users are advised to research and personally assess risks before participating.

+KharYsma Coins and its teams assume no liability for losses or damages resulting from investment in or use of the token.